core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Specifically, the input to updateCtx() is built as follows, where \| denotes byte concatenation:

-* When deriving CTX\_TEMP to protect a divergent outgoing message, input1 is X1 \| N1 and input2 is 0x.
+* When deriving CTX\_TEMP to protect a divergent outgoing message, input1 is X1 \| N1 and input2 is 0x, where 0x denotes the empty byte string.
 * When deriving CTX\_TEMP to unprotect a divergent incoming message, input1 is X2 \| N2 and input2 is 0x.
 * When deriving CTX\_NEW to protect or unprotect a convergent message, input1 is X1 \| N1 and input2 is X2 \| N2.